Summer Scholars Writing Academy banner image

 Creative writing exercises — Explore various genres and styles while honing the craft of writing and deepening connections to campus.
 Engage in dynamic activities such as creative expression and innovative thinking.

-Writing support — Work one-on-one with writing consultants to develop sustainable writing practices, gain a deepened understanding of university writing expectations and practice writing in multiple genres and writing situations.
-Consultants aim support toward improving students’ understanding of disciplinary conventions and their ability to produce high-quality writing.
+Writing support — Work one-on-one with AATC writing specialists to develop sustainable writing practices, gain a deepened understanding of university writing expectations, and practice writing in multiple genres and writing situations.
+Specialists will support students' as they improve their understanding of disciplinary conventions and their ability to produce high-quality writing.

 Writing group activities and discussions — Participate in interactive writing group activities and discussions that promote collaboration and the exchange of ideas.
 Designed to build a strong writing community and provide low-stakes and high-yield opportunities for students to explore voice, audience and purpose.